Processing math: 100%

 $\langle \mathbf{u} - \Pi_{\mathbf{v}}(\mathbf{u}), \mathbf{v} \rangle = 0$.

-The discussion in this section is in terms of abstract vectors denoted in bold $\mathbf{u}$ and the operations are performed in an abstract inner product space.
-Thus, the algorithm described below can be used with vectors $\vec{v} \in \mathbb{R}^n$, matrices $M \in \mathbb{R}^{m\times n}$, and polynomials $\mathbf{p} \in P_n(x)$.
+The discussion in this section is in terms of abstract vectors denoted in bold u and the operations are performed in an abstract inner product space.
+Thus, the algorithm described below can be used with vectors vRn, matrices MRm×n, and polynomials pPn(x).
 Indeed, we can talk about orthogonality for any vector space for which we can define an inner product operation.

 Orthonormal bases are nice

-Recall that a basis for an $n$-dimensional vector space $V$ is any set of $n$ linearly independent vectors in $V$.
-The choice of basis is a big deal because it is with respect to that basis that we write down the coordinates of vectors and matrices.
+Recall that a basis for an n-dimensional vector space V is any set of n linearly independent vectors in V. The choice of basis is a big deal because it is with respect to that basis that we write down the coordinates of vectors and matrices.
 From the theoretical point of view, all bases are equally good, but from a practical point of view orthogonal and orthonormal bases are much easier to work with.

-An orthonormal basis is the most useful kind of basis because the coefficients $(c_1,c_2,c_3)$ of a vector $\mathbf{c}$ can be obtained simply using the inner product: \[ c_1 = \langle \mathbf{c}, \hat{\mathbf{e}}_1 \rangle, \quad c_2 = \langle \mathbf{c}, \hat{\mathbf{e}}_2 \rangle, \quad c_3 = \langle \mathbf{c}, \hat{\mathbf{e}}_3 \rangle. \]
+An orthonormal basis is the most useful kind of basis because the coefficients (c1,c2,c3) of a vector c can be obtained simply using the inner product: c1=c,ˆe1,c2=c,ˆe2,c3=c,ˆe3.

-Indeed we can write down any vector $\mathbf{v}$ as \[ \mathbf{v} = \langle \mathbf{v}, \hat{\mathbf{e}}_1 \rangle \hat{\mathbf{e}}_1 + \langle \mathbf{v}, \hat{\mathbf{e}}_2 \rangle \hat{\mathbf{e}}_2 + \langle \mathbf{v}, \hat{\mathbf{e}}_3 \rangle \hat{\mathbf{e}}_3. \] This formula is a generalization of the usual formula for coefficients with respect to the standard basis $\{ \hat{\imath}, \hat{\jmath},\hat{k} \}$: \[ \vec{v} = (\vec{v}\cdot\hat{\imath})\hat{\imath} + (\vec{v}\cdot\hat{\jmath})\hat{\jmath} + (\vec{v}\cdot\hat{k}) \hat{k}. \]
+Indeed we can write down any vector v as v=v,ˆe1ˆe1+v,ˆe2ˆe2+v,ˆe3ˆe3.
+This formula is a generalization of the usual formula for coefficients with respect to the standard basis {ˆı,ˆȷ,ˆk}: v=(vˆı)ˆı+(vˆȷ)ˆȷ+(vˆk)ˆk.

 Orthogonalization

-As we said earlier, the “best” kind of basis for computational purposes is an orthonormal one like $\{ \hat{\mathbf{e}}_1, \hat{\mathbf{e}}_2, \ldots, \hat{\mathbf{e}}_n \}$.
-A common task in linear algebra is to upgrade some general set of $n$ linearly independent vectors $\{ \mathbf{v}_1, \mathbf{v}_2, \ldots, \mathbf{v}_n \}$ into an orthonormal basis $\{ \hat{\mathbf{e}}_1, \hat{\mathbf{e}}_2, \ldots, \hat{\mathbf{e}}_n \}$, where the vectors $\{\hat{\mathbf{e}}_i\}$ are all formed as linear combinations of the vectors $\{\mathbf{v}_i\}$.
-Note that the vector space spanned by both these sets of vectors is the same: \[ V \equiv \textrm{span}\{\mathbf{v}_1,\mathbf{v}_2,\ldots,\mathbf{v}_n \} = \textrm{span}\{\hat{\mathbf{e}}_1,\hat{\mathbf{e}}_2,\ldots,\hat{\mathbf{e}}_n \}, \] but the basis $\{\hat{\mathbf{e}}_1,\hat{\mathbf{e}}_2,\ldots,\hat{\mathbf{e}}_m \}$ is easier to work with since we can compute the vector coefficients using the inner product $u_i = \langle \mathbf{u}, \hat{\mathbf{e}}_i \rangle$.
+As we said earlier, the “best” kind of basis for computational purposes is an orthonormal one like {ˆe1,ˆe2,,ˆen}.
+A common task in linear algebra is to upgrade some general set of n linearly independent vectors {v1,v2,,vn} into an orthonormal basis {ˆe1,ˆe2,,ˆen}, where the vectors {ˆei} are all formed as linear combinations of the vectors {vi}.
+Note that the vector space spanned by both these sets of vectors is the same: Vspan{v1,v2,,vn}=span{ˆe1,ˆe2,,ˆen}, but the basis {ˆe1,ˆe2,,ˆem} is easier to work with since we can compute the vector coefficients using the inner product ui=u,ˆei.

 The technical term for distilling a high quality basis from a low quality basis is called orthogonalization.
 Note that it is not called orthonormalization, which would be 1) way too long for a word (in German it would be Okay I guess) and 2) over-complicated for nothing.
-You see, the actual work is in getting the set of vectors $\{ \mathbf{e}_i\}$ which are orthogonal to each other: \[ \mathbf{e}_i \cdot \mathbf{e}_j=0, \quad \textrm{ for all } i \neq j. \] Converting these into an orthonormal basis is then done simply by dividing each vector by its length: $\hat{\mathbf{e}}_i = \frac{\mathbf{e}_i}{ \| \mathbf{e}_i \| }$.
+You see, the actual work is in getting the set of vectors {ei} which are orthogonal to each other: eiej=0, for all ij.
+Converting these into an orthonormal basis is then done simply by dividing each vector by its length: ˆei=eiei.

 Let's now see how this is done.